 2. CRI-O is an Open Container Initiative (OCI)-based implementation of the Kubernetes Container Runtime Interface (CRI).
 It’s designed to be optimized for K8s, so that it’s a lightweight alternative to using Docker, Moby, or rkt as the runtime for Kubernetes.
 Basically, it allows Kubernetes to use any OCI-compliant runtime as the container runtime for running pods.

 3. Falco provides cloud-native runtime security.
 It can act as an automated Security Incident and Event Management (SIEM) system if used with a log-handling service.
 It can also serve as an Intrusion Detection System (IDS).
 In fact, it’s the de facto Kubernetes threat detection engine.

 4. Harbor is an open-source trusted cloud native registry project that stores, signs, and scans content.
 It secures artifacts with policies and role-based access control, ensures images are scanned and free from vulnerabilities, and signs images as trusted.
 It aspires to become the trusted cloud native repository for Kubernetes.

-6. KubeVela is a tool for application definition and image build in Kubernetes.
-It is infrastructure agnostic, programmable, and application-centric.
+6. KubeVela is a tool for application definition and image building in Kubernetes.
+It is infrastructure-agnostic, programmable, and application-centric.
 Its building blocks include built-in security, compliance, and observability.
 The deployment workflow in KubeVela is powered by the Open Application Model (OAM).

 8. OpenELB is a load balancer implementation for Kubernetes in bare-metal, edge, and virtualization environments.
 In cloud-based clusters, services are usually exposed by using load balancers provided by cloud vendors.
 However, these load balancers are unavailable in other environments.
 You can use OpenELB to create LoadBalancer Services in your bare-metal, edge, or virtualized environment for external access, with the same user experience.